 Andrew is a Registered Physiotherapist who after completing his Bachelor of Physical and Health Education at the University of Toronto went on to complete his Doctor of Physiotherapy at the University of Melbourne.
 He has experience working with a diverse client base with neurological conditions including Multiple Sclerosis, Stroke, Traumatic Brain Injury, and Spinal Cord Injury.
 Andrew also has experience and training in using and operating the Reha GEO and the Hocoma Lokomat, and Bioness L300.
 Andrew enjoys encouraging clients to reach their full potential, and helping them meet their goals.
 In his free time, Andrew enjoys weight lifting, rock climbing, growing chilies and hanging out with his family’s many dogs!
 Born and raised in Toronto, Andrew is a lifelong fan of The Toronto Maple Leafs.
 He thinks this might be the year the Leafs could go all the way (but he also said that last year!).
 Andrew is fascinated with the human brain and nervous system; If you are looking to get on his “nerves” just tell him how much you love the Montreal Canadiens.

 Michelle attended the University of Toronto, graduating with a Bachelor in Physical Education and Health.
 While completing her education she worked with the Varsity Women’s Rugby and Varsity Men’s Basketball team as their Athletic Therapist.
 She continued her education at Humber College where she received a Diploma of Honours in Exercise Science and Lifestyle management.
 During this time she completed additional courses on therapeutic exercises for MSK and special populations, fitness assessment and exercise prescription.
-Additionally, Michelle is a Registered Kinesiologist in good standing with the College and a Certified K-taping pro.
-Michelle is currently attending the Canadian Academy of Osteopathy as a third year student anticipation graduation in October 2019 with a Master in Practice Diploma of Osteopathic Manipulative Sciences (M.OMSc).
-Michelle has a profound interest in sports, manual therapy and scientific articles.
+Michelle completed her Masters of Osteopathic Manipulative Sciences at the Canadian Academy of Osteopathy.
+She is now an Osteopathic Manual Practitioner and is in good standing with OSTCAN Ontario.

 JP is a graduate from Sutherland-Chan School as an Registered Massage Therapist and Humber College as a Occupational/Physiotherapist Assistant.
 Throughout his career he has taken various courses and workshops to add to his toolbox.
 Fundamental Level Acupuncture (McMaster University), K-Taping (Toronto), Immaculate Dissection I and III (Toronto), SFMA (Toronto), and Pain Management Science (Toronto).
 As a NeuroChangers Massage Therapist, JP brings a lot to the table.
 He has over 5 years experience treating in the neurological setting and had developed a way to integrate many different styles of manual therapy; including Swedish Massage, Therapeutic Massage, Neuromuscular Techniques, Thai Massage, and even Chinese TuiNa Medical Massage.
 He has an all-round passion for fitness and can usually be found at the clinic squeezing in a workout before his shift.
 JP also supervises Student Clinics at Sutherland-Chan, helping mentor and inspire future RMTs.